dsi-project5/project-5/README.md

 # Data Sharing and Workflow

 Data Sharing and workflow was a challenge on this project.
-With four people in production of this model and the projects varying other components like advanced visualization with Kepler.gl and Strealit webapp deployment there was difficulty in handling a large dataset that numbered over 3 million samples after cleaning.
+With four people in production of this model and the projects varying other components like advanced visualization with Kepler.gl and Strealit webapp deployment there was difficulty in handling a large dataset that numbered over 4.2 million samples after cleaning.

 We initially attempted to use a combination of Github and Google Colab but had issues with our data being removed from the Colab environment every time a notebook session was closed.
 This lead us to have to reload the data into Colab at the start of each new session.
 This became tiresome.
 We also had challenges with sharing updated or modified CSVs.
 File size was not only an issue with Colab but even Github with large file sharing extension was unable to handle the size of our largest data set which was around 3.14GB.

-To solve this problem of sharing the data from a common location and allowing us to update our source data moved to Google Big Query and Google Cloud.
+To solve this problem of sharing the data from a common location and allowing us to update our source data moved to Google Big Query and Google Cloud Platform.
 There were some initial challenges with permissioning all team members to access the data but they were quickly overcome.
-At this point one of our team membersJ became our Google Cloud lead and started running virtual environments to do computationally expensive modeling and data transferring.
+At this point one of our team members became our Google Cloud lead and started running virtual environments to do computationally expensive modeling and data transferring.

 One of our teammates also became the Github lead by setting up a single repository and managing it so that merge-conflicts and disorganization were kept to a minimum.
 To be sure, we still had issues, but his work there was crucial in ensuring that we had a managable work flow and we were not too bogged down in fixing errors and dealing with version control issues.